 - When workouts stop making you sore, periodize your training.
 Muscles adapt to a bulking routine by growing bigger, stronger, and tougher.
 As your muscles become tougher, your workouts won’t cause as much muscle damage or soreness.
 This is why your workout routine should be ramping up in intensity from week to week to prevent your growth from plateauing.
 After a few weeks of ramping up the intensity, drop the intensity back down and begin the process again with different lifts and rep ranges.

 - It’s okay to lift even if you’re still sore.
-In fact, it’s good to lift while sore.
 A bulking workout will stimulate around 48 hours of growth, and muscle soreness peaks between 24–72 hours.
-This means that if you want to keep your body steadily growing, you’ll need to be training while sore.
-The good news is that lifting while sore is safe, it’s great for building muscle, and it even reduces muscle soreness.
+If you want to keep your body steadily growing, you’ll need to be training while sore.
+The good news is that lifting while sore is safe; it’s great for building muscle and even reduces muscle soreness.

 - It’s normal to have a sore, tired lower back after doing deadlifts, squats, and bent-over rows.
-Your back is supported by a number of different muscles, including your lats and glutes, but also your spinal erectors.
+Your back is supported by several different muscles, including your lats, glutes, and spinal erectors.
 These spinal erectors run up the entire length of your spine, and when they get sore, you’ll feel it in your lower back.
-These are beefy muscles with a massive growth potential, and they’ll get sore after a challenging workout, so it’s totally normal to have a sore lower back after lifting weights.
+These are beefy muscles with massive growth potential, and they’ll get sore after a challenging workout, so it’s totally normal to have a sore lower back after lifting weights.
 This isn’t a reason to panic.
-Keep in mind that lifting weights will make you tougher, and having tough back muscles, bones, and tendons is going to help keep your back healthy.
+Remember that lifting weights will make you tougher, and having tough back muscles, bones, and tendons will help keep your back healthy.